mmarchetti90/WalterPipeline-1/README.md

 This should populate your resources directory with all required references and databases.

 3. Modify the config file (nextflow.config).
-  - update the path to the Docker image
+  - update resources_dir (full path to directory resources)
-  - update all paths to resources
   - update clusterOptions parameter to make specific to cluster.

 ## Usage